Kyle Higashioka Player Props: Yankees vs. Rockies

 Kyle Higashioka At The Plate

-- Higashioka has eight doubles, five home runs and eight walks while batting .239.
+- Higashioka has eight doubles, five home runs and eight walks while hitting .236.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.